tinacms/tina.io/content/docs/reference/types/reference.md

 # `reference`

-The `reference` field allows a document to connect to another in another collection.
+The `reference` field allows a "parent" document to connect to another document in different collection.
 This relationship only needs to be defined on *one side*.

 Once defined, the values of the *referenced* document become available to the parent.